lambduli/minilog/WRITEUP.md

 - A fresh variable unifies with anything.
 - A variable that has already been unified with something unifies with another thing only if the first thing and the new thing unify together.

-This should serve as a mental checkpoint before we go all in on the formal algorithm mentioned above.
+This should serve as a mental checkpoint before we go all in on the real algorithm mentioned above.

 ---